Robust discrete complex analysis: A toolbox: Factorization theorem for the function

 holds true, with some $\const(\sigma)>0$ independent of $\O,a,b,u$. \end{proposition}

-\begin{proof} For simplicity, let us rescale the underlying graph $\G$ so that $\dd{\O}u=1$.
-We begin the proof with the following claim that is a corollary of the weak Beurling estimates (Lemma~\ref{Lemma:b0-weakBeurling}) and our assumption on the harmonic measures of $[ab]_\O$ and $[ba]_\O$: \begin{quotation} there exist two constants $R=R(\sigma)>0$ and $r=r(\sigma)>0$ such that $u$ remains connected to $[ba]_\O$ in a ``truncated'' domain $\Omega_{R,r}$ defined as
+\begin{pf} For simplicity, let us rescale the underlying graph $\G$ so that \mbox{$\dd {\O}u=1$}.
+We begin the proof with the following claim that is a corollary of the weak Beurling estimates (Lemma~\ref{Lemma:b0-weakBeurling}) and our assumption on the harmonic measures of $[ab]_\O$ and $[ba]_\O$: there exist two constants $R=R(\sigma)>0$ and $r=r(\sigma)>0$ such that $u$ remains connected to $[ba]_\O$ in a ``truncated'' domain $\Omega_{R,r}$ defined as

-(more rigorously, $\Int\Omega_{R,r}$ is a connected component of this set containing~$u$, see Fig.~\ref{Fig: domain-truncated}) and vice versa with $[ba]_\O$ and $[ab]_\O$ interchanged. \end{quotation} Let us emphasize that \emph{$R(\s)$ and $r(\s)$ can be chosen uniformly for all $\O,a,b$ and $u$}.
+(more rigorously, $\Int\Omega_{R,r}$ is a connected component of this set containing $u$; see Figure~\ref{Fig: domain-truncated}) and vice versa with $[ba]_\O$ and $[ab]_\O$ interchanged.
+Let us emphasize that $R(\s)$ \emph{and} $r(\s)$ \emph{can be chosen uniformly for all} $\O,a,b$ \emph{and} $u$.